Learn About Cookies

 - load-balancing session cookies and other technical cookies, for the duration of a session

 If you'd like to reduce your online presence as much as possible when browsing online, read through the privacy section of the managing cookies guide for your specific web browser.
-This is where we provide our recommendations for browser add-ons and plugins which are trustworthy and great at what they do.
 Overall we recommend choosing a web browser that puts your privacy first such as Brave or includes "do not track" options such as Mozilla Firefox or Google Chrome, this can also save you a lot of time and effort.
 Social media platforms are some of the biggest trackers of your personal browsing experience so make sure to logout when you aren't actively using them.

 Web cookies were invented by Internet pioneer Lou Montulli in 1994, whilst he was working on the Netscape browser.
 Netscape was trying to make websites become viable for commercial businesses.